drgr33n/zabbix_user/README.rst

 ==========================

 This module allows you to create, modify and delete Zabbix users.
 Password updates are not supported for now.
 This is due to the limitations of using the API.
-I'm working on this now.
+I'm working on this.

+You can also checkout the HTML docs included for more information.

 Requirements
 ------------